isomerpages/mlaw-corp/news/press-releases/_posts/2026-07-02-post-MinLaw SGLaw200 Heritage Trail, Roving Exhibition and Commemorative Stamps.md

 {:start=“7”}
 7.&nbsp;Members of the public can experience the heritage trail in two ways:

 <p style="margin-left: 40px">-  <b>Guided Walking Tours</b> – Members of the public can join a free guided walking tour covering 9 of the 20 locations.
 The guided tours will run from 11 July 2026 to December 2026.
-Registration and more details can be found at [https://sglaw200explore.sg/](https://sglaw200explore.sg/)</p>
+Registration and more details can be found at <a href="https://sglaw200explore.sg.">https://sglaw200explore.sg.</a></p>

-<p style="margin-left: 40px">-  <b>Virtual Tour</b> – Members of the public can also explore all 20 locations through an interactive virtual guide at [https://sglaw200explore.sg/](https://sglaw200explore.sg/)</p>
+<p style="margin-left: 40px">-  <b>Virtual Tour</b> – Members of the public can also explore all 20 locations through an interactive virtual guide at <a href="https://sglaw200explore.sg.">https://sglaw200explore.sg.</a></p>

 <b>Roving Exhibition: “In Practice: The Rule of Law in Our Singapore Story”</b>